irving-qin/model-quantization/doc/known-issues.md

    Failing to import plugin, ModuleNotFoundError("No module named 'plugin'") loading third party model failed cannot import name 'model_zoo' from 'third_party' (unknown location)
    ```

+3. Some words in the filename or config file are misspelled and we revise them anytime we found one.
+Thus, latency files might suffer from 'not-found' error.
+Check the filename if meeting such a situation.